http://www.worldses.org/banner2.jpg

 DOWNLOAD FULL PDF

-Authors: Madalina Calbureanu, Emil Albota, Raluca Malciu, Romulus Lungu and Dan Calbureanu
+Authors: Madalina Calbureanu, Emil Albota, Raluca Malciu, Romulus Lungu, Dan Calbureanu

 Abstract: The paper presents the fully and correctly computation of a self-supporting metallic structure by using the capabilities of NISA-program and Finite Element Method.
 The stress and buckling analysis using SHELL and TRUSS Elements are performed for optimizing the design of the structure.
 The system of loading forces includes all the types of loads specified by the international standards for the civil buildings.
 The values of loads depend on the structure location zone.
 Permanent, temporary (quasi-permanent and variable) loads and the extremity loads are considered.
 It is been also realized a designing of the structure based on the obtained results.
 The advanced computational concept used in designing multiple shapes for the metallic structures were introduced by MACRO program.
 This program can realize automatically modeling of the structure introducing in a parametrical way the dimensions of the metallic building.